Why this matters

 NoNoWholesale to retail stores

-Wyoming does not require state registration.
+Wyoming does not require state registration for basic cottage food sales.

 - Registration